 Welcome to The A3 Review's November Contest

-Write about portholes and French windows, jumping in or out of windows, stained glass windows and things a housebound character witnesses through a rear window.
+Write about portholes and French windows, jumping in or out of windows, stained glass windows and things a housebound character sees through a rear window.
 Look up the Broken Windows Theory and use that as a starting point for a piece set in a run-down neighbourhood.
-This is your window of opportunity - don't let it pass you by.
+This is your window of opportunity!

 This month's contest is inspired by the Write Around the House Writing Map